Wondering how soon you can have sex after giving birth? Here are some questions you should ask yourself to figure out what’s right for you.

 This is pretty important.
 The timing is very much up to you.
 And it is common for new parents to find that tiredness and the responsibility of caring for a new baby mean they have less interest in sex.

 A decline in sexual interest after the birth of a baby can be related to the drop in oestrogen that new mums experience (Hendrick et al, 1998).
 In fact, one study suggests this is a way of ensuring new mums do not become pregnant while caring for a new baby (Lorenz et al, 2019).

 2. Am I worried that my partner wants to have sex?

 If you aren’t ready but your partner is, reassure them that you’re not pushing them away.
-This is just a temporary situation while you get your head around the demands of a small human and letting your body recover from the birth.
+This is just a temporary situation while you get your head around the demands of a small human.
+It can take time for your body to recover from the birth.

 Your partner’s moves over to your side of the bed are likely because they still love and fancy you and want you to know it.
-Still, never feel under pressure to do anything you are not 100% ready for.
+But you should never feel under pressure to do anything you are not 100% ready for.

 It might sound like a cliché but communication and a mutual understanding of each other's needs can help keep a loving relationship alive.
 You might also want to remind your partner that your focus on your baby doesn’t take away from your love for them.
 That you’re not pushing them away.

-You might start by gently exploring for yourself first your vagina to discover whether there is any pain or change (NHS, 2016).
+You might start by gently exploring your vagina to discover whether there is any pain or change (NHS, 2018b).
 You could then discuss the changes to your body with your partner and how you want to be touched.
-You might want to use a lubricant and make sure you are fully aroused before penetration (NHS, 2016) and try positions that limit penetration.

 You could also grab a chat with your health visitor or GP to go through your questions about post-baby sex.
-If you experience any pain, see your GP (NHS, 2016).
+If you experience any pain, see your GP (NHS, 2018a).